 The Company is not required to consolidate VIEs in which it has concluded it does not have a controlling financial interest, and thus is not the primary beneficiary.
 In such cases, the Company does not have both the power to direct the entities' most significant activities and the obligation to absorb losses or right to receive benefits that could potentially be significant to the VIEs.
 The Company's investments in these unconsolidated VIEs are carried in Non-Agency RMBS on the Consolidated Statements of Financial Condition and include senior and subordinated bonds issued by the VIEs.
-The fair value of the Company's investments in each unconsolidated VIEs at December 31, 2017, ranged from less than \$1 million to \$52 million, with an aggregate amount of \$1.3 billion.
-The fair value of the Company's investments in each unconsolidated VIEs at December 31, 2016, ranged from less than \$1 million to \$51 million, with an aggregate amount of \$1.5 billion.
-The Company's maximum exposure to loss from these unconsolidated VIEs was \$1.2 billion and \$1.4 billion at December 31, 2017 and December 31, 2016, respectively.
+The fair value of the Company's investments in each unconsolidated VIEs at December 31, 2018, ranged from less than \$1 million to \$52 million, with an aggregate amount of \$1.5 billion.
+The fair value of the Company's investments in each unconsolidated VIEs at December 31, 2017, ranged from less than\$1 million to \$52 million, with an aggregate amount of \$1.3 billion.
+The Company's maximum exposure to loss from these unconsolidated VIEs was \$1.2 billion at December 31, 2018 and December 31, 2017.
 The maximum exposure to loss was determined as the amortized cost of the unconsolidated VIE, which represents the purchase price of the investment adjusted by any unamortized premiums or discounts as of the reporting date.